College of Education

 - The college’s Center for Public Education recently received a prestigious award for Exemplary Culturally Responsive Teacher Preparation from the American Association of Colleges for Teacher Education (AACTE) and the Southern Poverty Law Center.

 - TCU is the only university in the nation with two special education laboratory schools – the KinderFrogs School and the Starpoint School.

 - The Andrews Institute of Mathematics & Science Education provides workshops and programming for hundreds of K-12 teachers and students in the area and around the state.

-- The Center for Urban Education recruits, prepares and supports educators to work in urban schools and to conduct and disseminate research regarding best practices in urban education.
+- The Center for Public Education recruits, prepares and supports educators to work in urban schools and to conduct and disseminate research regarding best practices in urban education.